-How to Submit: Please use the AY 2022 pre/post travel reimbursement Google forms linked below.
+How to Submit: Please use the FY 2024 Graduate Student Reimbursement Request Google form linked here and below.
+This will walk you through the submission process step-by-step.
 The more complete your reimbursement request, the faster you will receive your reimbursement.
-This is what we need:
+Following is the documentation you should have to complete the form: